launchdarkly/ldcli/CONTRIBUTING.md

 The pre-commit hook checks that relevant project files are formatted with `go fmt`, and that the `go.mod/go.sum` files are tidy.

+In addition, pre-commit will run dev server UI tests and build the project to make sure an up-to-date build is being checked in.
+You will need to install npm.

 ## Adding a new command

 There are a few things you need to do in order to wire up a new top-level command.